Spider Mites on Rex Begonia

 Drier microclimates within an otherwise humid setup

-Even in a generally humid growing space, spots with reduced airflow to the humid air source, or periods when a terrarium or dome is opened for ventilation, can create localized drier conditions that favor mite reproduction, since mites thrive specifically in lower ambient moisture around the leaf surface.
+Even in a generally humid growing space, spots with reduced airflow from the humidity source, or periods when a terrarium or dome is opened for ventilation, can create localized drier conditions that favor mite reproduction, since mites thrive specifically in lower moisture right at the leaf surface rather than the ambient humidity of the whole room.

 Introduction from a new plant or shared growing space

-Mites travel easily between plants sharing a terrarium, humidity dome, or close grouping, meaning one infested plant introduced into a shared space can spread mites to several others within days.
+Mites travel easily between plants sharing a terrarium, humidity dome, or close grouping, meaning one infested plant introduced into a shared space can spread mites to several others within days, often before the first visible stippling even shows up on the newest arrival.

 How to Fix It

-Confirm the diagnosis by holding a white sheet of paper under a leaf and tapping gently — if tiny specks fall and begin moving, spider mites are present.
+Confirm the diagnosis by holding a white sheet of paper under a leaf and tapping gently — if tiny specks fall and begin moving, spider mites are present rather than simple leaf stippling from another cause.

-Isolate the plant immediately from any shared growing space, since mites spread quickly between nearby plants.
+Isolate the plant immediately from any shared growing space, since mites spread quickly between nearby plants sharing a terrarium or humidity tray.

-Rinse the plant gently under lukewarm running water, taking care with the delicate leaves, to physically remove a large portion of the mites and webbing.
+Rinse the plant gently under lukewarm running water, taking care with the delicate leaves, to physically remove a large portion of the mites and webbing before any chemical treatment begins.

-Apply a light insecticidal soap spray, testing on one leaf first given this species' sensitivity, coating leaf undersides where mites concentrate.
+Apply a light insecticidal soap spray, testing on one leaf first given this species' sensitivity, coating leaf undersides where mites concentrate most heavily.

-Repeat treatment every four to five days for at least three rounds, since mite eggs are resistant to most treatments and hatch on a staggered schedule.
+Repeat treatment every four to five days for at least three rounds, since mite eggs are resistant to most treatments and hatch on a staggered schedule that a single application won't catch.

 Maintain consistently high humidity throughout the growing space once treatment is underway, since stable, adequate moisture slows mite reproduction significantly compared with fluctuating or locally dry conditions.